bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

-=== Worldline Checkout ===
+=== Worldline Online Checkout ===
 Contributors: bambora
-Tags: woocommerce, woo commerce, payment, payment gateway, gateway, bambora, checkout, integration, woocommerce bambora, woocommerce bambora online checkout, worldline, worldline checkout, woocommerce worldline, worldline nordics, psp, subscription, subscriptions
+Tags: woocommerce, woo commerce, payment, payment gateway, gateway, bambora, checkout, integration, woocommerce bambora, woocommerce bambora online checkout, worldline, Worldline Online Checkout, woocommerce worldline, worldline nordics, psp, subscription, subscriptions
-Requires at least: 4.0.0
+Requires at least: 6.6
-Tested up to: 6.6
+Tested up to: 6.8.1
-Stable tag: 7.1.1
+Stable tag: 8.0.0
+Requires PHP: 7.4
+WC requires at least: 8.0
+WC tested up to: 9.8.4
-License: GPLv3 or later
+License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
-WC requires at least: 3.2
-WC tested up to: 9.0

-Integrates Worldline Checkout payment gateway into your WooCommerce installation.
+Integrates Worldline Online Checkout payment gateway into your WooCommerce installation.

 == Description ==
 Bambora is now known as Worldline.
 As your payment partner, we’re now becoming stronger and better.
 However, all the things that you love about Bambora will remain the same – the contract, the people, and the solutions.
-This extension is for the European Merchants using the Worldline Checkout payment system.
+This extension is for the European Merchants using the Worldline Online Checkout payment system.

 = Seamless shopping experience with high security and conversion rates =

-Worldline Checkout is a Payment Service Provider that provide payment solutions for all types of businesses.
+Worldline Online Checkout is a Payment Service Provider that provide payment solutions for all types of businesses.
 We offer functional, flexible e-commerce solutions to meet your every needs.
-Whether you want a secure solution that is quick and easy to implement in your online store, or a fully integrated, customized solution that meets your specific needs, Worldline Checkout solution has the answer.
+Whether you want a secure solution that is quick and easy to implement in your online store, or a fully integrated, customized solution that meets your specific needs, Worldline Online Checkout solution has the answer.

 With our payment service, your customers will enjoy an effortless shopping experience thanks to our user-friendly design and one-click payment system.
 Customer card details are stored, so multiple purchases can be made with a single click.
 Customer convenience, and top marks for your conversion!
-With this extension, you will get the Worldline Checkout payment system integrated into your store and with a few clicks, you are able to start receiving secure online payments from all major payment cards
+With this extension, you will get the Worldline Online Checkout payment system integrated into your store and with a few clicks, you are able to start receiving secure online payments from all major payment cards

 Our process of getting you on board is one of the fastest on the market.
 Simply create an account, and a few click later you are ready to go.

-To get started with Worldline Checkout head over to our boarding page and signup for a free merchant test account in one of the following link:
+To get started with Worldline Online Checkout head over to our boarding page and signup for a free merchant test account in one of the following link:
 <a href="https://boarding.bambora.com/CheckoutTestaccount-dk" >Get a free test account – Denmark</a>
 <a href="https://boarding.bambora.com/CheckoutTestaccount-se" >Get a free test account – Sweden</a>
 <a href="https://boarding.bambora.com/CheckoutTestaccount-no" >Get a free test account – Norway</a>
 <a href="https://boarding.bambora.com/CheckoutTestaccount-GB" >Get a free test account – Europe</a>

-Worldline Checkout Key Features
+Worldline Online Checkout Key Features
 Fast payments
 Safe, fast, direct daily deposits are made to the account of your choice.